 When a company wants to buy or lease an asset and doesn’t have the cash for it, it usually has to ask for a loan from the bank or raise funds from the market.
 The capital lease is the answer to a lot of questions in this case.
 The lessor funds the assets in a capital lease.
 Furthermore, the interest rate for capital lease funding is comparatively cheaper than a bank loan.

-Disadvantages of Capital Lease for the Lessee
+Disadvantages of Capital Lease

 Negative Debt-to-Equity Ratio